geek197/btc-staking-tool/README.md

 `claim CORE rewards`

 Please visit https://stake.dev.btcs.network, connect to the site using the reward address (0x2a5F963BaC7bf136f6a0ff98356b52F0B49Af71A in the sample) and you can see the BTC staking transaction and claim rewards once system distributes in each round.

+## Disclaimer
+### Warning: This software is provided as-is for educational and testing purposes only.
+It is not intended for use in production environments.
+By using this software, you agree to assume all risks associated with its use.
+The authors, contributors, and maintainers are not responsible for any damage, data loss, or legal liability that may result from the use or misuse of this software.

+### Use at Your Own Risk: This repository may contain bugs, security vulnerabilities, or incomplete features that could impact stability, security, or performance.
+Users are advised to thoroughly test and review the software in a safe, controlled environment before considering its application elsewhere.
+Production-grade implementation is strongly discouraged unless explicitly stated otherwise.